A splash page, sometimes called a splash screen, is an introductory page seen by first-time website visitors.

 If you do wish to do it yourself (highly recommended) you’ll need to use a page builder like Funnelvio or something similar.
 There are many tools available especially if your website is hosted on WordPress.

-Whatever page builder or plugin you chose the general concept of creating a splash page will be the same.
+Whatever page builder or plugin you choose the general concept of creating a splash page will be the same.

 Use a Pop-up or Screen Overlay